ibm-cloud-docs/cloud-object-storage/object-lock.md

 | `requestData.object_lock_protection.retention.mode`              | Indicates `COMPLIANCE` mode is active on the object version - `GOVERNANCE` mode is not yet supported.                                                |
 | `requestData.object_lock_protection.retention.retain_until_date` | Indicates the date that object version is eligible for deletion.
 After this date the object is no longer delete protected based on a retention date. |

-## Usage and accounting
-{: #ol-usage}

-Locked objects (and their versions) [contribute usage](/docs/cloud-object-storage?topic=cloud-object-storage-billing) just like any other data.

-## Interactions
-{: #ol-interactions}

-### Versioning
-{: #ol-interactions-versioning}

-[Enabling versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) is a prerequisite for enabling Object Lock.
-If a bucket is created using the `x-amz-bucket-object-lock-enabled` header, versioning will automatically be enabled.

-### Replication
-{: #ol-interactions-replication}

-Object Lock can only be used on the source bucket for replication, only as the destination.
-Objects will be assigned the default retention period.

-### Key Protect encryption
-{: #ol-interactions-kp}

-Protected objects will be [encrypted using the root key](/docs/key-protect?topic=key-protect-about) of the bucket.
-Ensure that the key remains valid in order to prevent unintended crypto-shredding of protected objects.

-### Lifecycle configurations
-{: #ol-interactions-lifecycle}

-It is possible to enable [lifecycle policies](/docs/cloud-object-storage?topic=cloud-object-storage-expiry#expiry-rules-attributes) that archive locked objects, but naturally not those that expire objects.
-### Immutable Object Storage
-{: #ol-interactions-worm}

-Object Lock is an alternative to the retention policies available when using Immutable Object Storage.
-As Object Lock requires versioning to be enabled, and Immutable Object Storage is not compatible with versioning, it is not possible to have both WORM solutions enabled on the same bucket.

-### Other interactions
-{: #ol-interactions-worm}

-There should be no adverse interactions when using Object Lock with other Object Storage features, such as setting CORS policies, setting IP firewalls or condition based restrictions, bucket quotas, replication, or Code Engine.

 ## REST API examples
 {: #ol-apis-examples}